 The Group leases land where certain of its facilities are located.
 The operating lease agreements are for periods ranging from one to five years from the date of the contracts and are renewable under certain terms and conditions.
-The Group's rentals incurred on these leases (included under 'Selling and distribution costs' in the consolidated statements of comprehensive income) amounted to P70.7 million, P62.4 million and P55.0 million in 2012, 2011 and 2010, respectively.
+The Group's rentals incurred on these leases (included under 'Selling and distribution costs' and 'General and administrative expenses' in the consolidated statements of income) amounted to ₱117.3 million, ₱104.5 million and ₱93.3 million in 2013, 2012 and 2011, respectively.